 Another advantage of an income-only strategy is that income represents one of the more reliable measures of 'value'.
 If there is no income (e.g. as with a commodity such as gold), it is more difficult to value an investment.
 In contrast, bonds pay reliable cash flows that can be easily discounted back to give a net present value (the theoretical value).
 For equities, dividends represent a tangible measure of profitability that can be valued (and which will hopefully grow over time).
 Focusing on securities that pay income therefore adds a useful 'quality' overlay to a portfolio, as the production of income can be an important demonstration of a company's financial health.
-There is also evidence that companies offering higher dividend yields (except for the very highest dividend payers, some of which will be in a financially distressed state) tend to outperform in the long run, providing evidence that investors tend to overpay for the growth implicit within the price of a lower income yielding share.
+There is also evidence that companies offering higher dividend yields tend to outperform in the long run, providing evidence that investors tend to overpay for the growth implicit within the price of a lower income yielding share.
 The chart below illustrates this effect.